Header photo courtesy of Inside of Knoxville

 29 Market Square Knoxville (865) 673-6711 Website

-Bliss Home is pleased to present Knoxville artist, Rick Whitehead, for March’s First Friday.
-Bliss Home, located at 29 Market Square, will host an opening reception on Friday, March 7th from 6pm to 9pm.
-Complimentary Steamboat Sandwiches will be provided and Rick’s art will be featured for the month of March.
+Bliss Home is pleased to present Knoxville artist, Jane Nickels, for April’s First Friday.
+Bliss Home, located at 29 Market Square, will host an opening reception on Friday, April 4th from 6pm to 9pm.
+Complimentary Steamboat Sandwiches will be provided and Jane’s art will be featured for the month of April.

 100 S. Gay Street, Suite 109, Knoxville (865) 335-3358 Website